masc-ucsc/docs/docs/pyrope/00-hwdesign.md

-Current CPUs follow a Von Neumann approach[^1] and languages designed to program CPUs follow the same model to have a good mapping to existing hardware.
+Current CPUs follow a Von Neumann approach[^1] and languages designed to program CPUs have the same model to efficiently map existing hardware.
 Since the languages are Von Neumann, it is logical that CPUs also evolve to keep the same model and further improve the performance.
 Since CPUs and languages follow the same Von Neumann model, software designers' mindset assumes